rajsinghtech/tsdnsreflector/README.md

 - `IPV6_DOMAIN`: The domain suffix for which IPv6 addresses will be returned
 - `IPV4_DOMAIN`: The domain suffix used for A record lookups

-The following environment variable is optional:
+The following environment variables are optional:

 - `DNS_RESOLVER`: Custom DNS resolver to use for lookups in the format "host:port" (e.g., "8.8.8.8:53").
 If not specified, the system resolver will be used.
+- `PORT`: Custom port to run the DNS server on (e.g., "5353").
+If not specified, the standard DNS port 53 will be used.

 All required environment variables must be provided or the application will fail to start.